 Spoon the teriyaki sauce over the wings, making sure they're well coated.
 If you've baked the wings in the oven, you can return the tray to the oven for 5 - 7 minutes to glaze the wings if you'd like.

 Sprinkle with sesame seeds and thinly sliced green onions and serve.
-You'll likely have leftover sauce.
-Serve in a small bowl for dipping, or refrigerate or freeze to save for another recipe.
+You'll likely have leftover sauce. (yum) Serve in a small bowl for dipping, or refrigerate or freeze to save for another recipe, like this Easy Japanese Chicken Stir Fry with Broccoli.

-If you're not planning to serve these right away, store in an airtight container in the refrigerator.
-Make ahead for get-togethers, camping trips or picnics and freeze in airtight containers for up to 3 - 4 months.
+If you're not planning to serve these right away, store them in an airtight container in the refrigerator.
+Make ahead of time for get-togethers, camping trips or picnics and freeze in airtight containers for up to 3 - 4 months.

 How to reheat in an air fryer

-Set the temperature for 400°F. and reheat for 5 to 10 minutes.
+Set the temperature to 400°F. and reheat for 5 to 10 minutes.
 Remove from the basket, let cool slightly and enjoy!

 How to reheat in the oven